Great presentation is half the marketing.

 Today everything is social.
-Whatever you do gets shared on social media – be it Facebook, Instagram, Pinterest, Twitter, LinkedIn, Quora – you name it.
+Whatever you do gets shared on social media — be it Facebook, Instagram, Pinterest, Twitter, LinkedIn, Quora — you name it.
 For most of the platforms, the user is scroll-happy.
-Most of the users will just scroll down and scanning the images and liking them – particularly for no apparent reason.
+Most of the users will just scroll down and scan the images and like them — particularly for no apparent reason.
 As a business, you just have that fraction of ‘scan-time’ to woo the viewer and convert them to customers/clients.
-So what image, text, heading, and what size gets shared on social media is super important.
+So what image, text, heading, and size gets shared on social media is super important.

-However, when the post is shared on social media – say Facebook, the image it picks up from your site is a person wearing PPE and mask.
+However, when the post is shared on social media — say Facebook, the image it picks up from your site is a person wearing PPE and a mask.
 Also, the heading gets snipped off.
 A casual scroller will presume the post to be related to some covid medicine or health service and won’t click on it.

 So, it is absolutely important to use the social real-estate of 1200px x 160px optimally.

 How to check and debug how the link will look on social media